SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 **So, what better way to make an interdisciplinary study of video games than to bring humanities, game studies and machine learning together?**

 With an enormous dataset of Steam reviews, we question the relevance of game genres, explore the possibility of classifying games based on their reviews, and study the resemblance between this classification and genres as well as user-defined tags.
-Continue reading for more details and other interesting numbers on Steam reviews!
+Continue reading for more details and other interesting statistics on Steam reviews!

-## Table of Contents <br>
+## Table of Contents

 - [Dataset](#dataset)
 - [Game embeddings](#game-embeddings)